 If your dining area needs a face-lift, consider a transformation with these thoughtful restaurant design inspirations that will set your home apart without breaking the bank.

 It is no secret that the act of eating together is a time of celebration and intimacy.

 Recreate the romance of a restaurant in your very own home with an intimate dining room that is as cozy as it is comfortable.

-Moody tones, plush seating and dim lighting will invite your guests to relax and linger as you share in the art of dining together.
+Moody tones, plush seating and dim or creative restaurant lighting will invite your guests to relax and linger as you share in the art of dining together.

 2. Embrace Community